HackEPFL/administrative/goals.md

   Occasionally, there is a hardware component as well.
-  * _Hackers at EPFL_ plans to bring 2 hackathons per semester in the EPFL campus, taking care of logistics, food, contacts with interested companies, etc. The events will be open also to external people, in order to enable cross-pollination, and to strenghten the connections between EPFL students and the fertile developer community in Vaud.
+  * _Hackers at EPFL_ plans to bring 2 hackathons per semester in the EPFL campus, taking care of logistics, food, contacts with interested companies, etc. The events will be open also to external people, in order to enable cross-pollination, and to strengthen the connections between EPFL students and the fertile developer community in Vaud, Switzerland.

 * Tutorials
-  * New programming languages, framework, and technologies are born everys single day.
+  * New programming languages, framework, and technologies are born every single day.
 It is very challenging to keep abreast, unless being part of a thrilling community of people who are willing to meet periodically and teach each other about the latest and greatest.
   * _Hackers at EPFL_ provides an environment where to propose (and attend) periodic tutorials.